 Latin is compulsory in Lower School and is thereafter an optional subject.
-All sets study some real Latin literature in advance of the GCSE set-texts and at A level they study the literature in greater depth and breadth: as at GCSE it is fundamental to our philosophy that we read widely beyond the confines of the syllabuses.
-In addition the boys have to learn to translate Latin literature that they have not studied before.
-This develops remarkable skills in problem-solving as boys have to learn to unravel the meaning of sentences of complex grammar and word order.
+All sets study some real Latin literature in advance of the GCSE set-texts and at A Level they study the literature in greater depth and breadth: as at GCSE it is fundamental to our philosophy that we read widely beyond the confines of the syllabuses.
+In addition, the pupils have to learn to translate Latin literature that they have not studied before.
+This develops remarkable skills in problem-solving as pupils have to learn to unravel the meaning of sentences of complex grammar and word order.

 Ancient History is an option subject from Third Year upwards.
 Developing the ability to evaluate ancient sources (all studied in English), classes consider the agendas of those who wrote them and how that affects their reliability for what they tell us.
 Whilst considering in detail world-changing historical moments that are compelling in their own right, the courses also strongly encourage reflection on how study of the ancient world offers insight and comment on contemporary events.